fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 At this point it is becoming clear that to address all these points we need a more general solution, especially if you intend to re-use to across different distributed applications (dapps).
 [This repository](https://github.com/Cardinal-Cryptography/access-control) contains an example of how you might approach this, so let's walk though the code, starting with the [Flipper](https://github.com/Cardinal-Cryptography/access-control/blob/master/access_control/lib.rs#L0) contract.

-Storage struct looks as coudl be expected, with a boolean field for flipping a bit in contract's storage.
+Storage struct looks as could be expected, with a Boolean field for flipping a bit in contract's storage.
-It contains one extra field with an address that will point to a contract that holds information about access proviledges of other accounts:
+It contains one extra field with an address that will point to a contract that holds information about access privileges of other accounts:

 ```rust
 #[ink(storage)]